Kjell Gruner Sells 5,000 Shares of LiveWire Group, Inc. (NYSE:LVWR) Stock

 LiveWire Group Price Performance

-Separately, Citigroup lowered their target price on shares of LiveWire Group from $7.75 to $7.25 and set a “neutral” rating for the company in a research note on Thursday, May 9th.
+Separately, Citigroup decreased their price target on shares of LiveWire Group from $7.75 to $7.25 and set a “neutral” rating for the company in a research note on Thursday, May 9th.

 LiveWire Group, Inc manufactures electric motorcycles in the United States and internationally.
 It operates in two segments Electric Motorcycles and STACYC.
 The company designs and sells electric motorcycles and parts, accessories, and apparel; and electric balance bikes for kids.
 It serves wholesalers, independent dealers, retailers, and through online.